zewelor/bradwii-X4/README.md

 The board does not have a serial port, so a PC configuration software cannot be connected.

 How to use:
- * Switch quacdopter on: all LEDs blink alternating
+ * Switch quadcopter on: all LEDs blink alternating
  * Put quadcopter on level and steady surface
  * Switch transmitter on
  * LEDs blink in circular pattern.
 Don't move the quadcopter during this time because the calibration is ongoing.